๐ Custom Feedback Functionsยถ

 )

-You can add your own feedback functions to evaluate the qualities required by your application by simply creating a new provider class and feedback function in your notebook.
+You can add your own metrics to evaluate the qualities required by your application in two steps: by creating a new provider class and metric function in your notebook!
 If your contributions would be useful for others, we encourage you to contribute to TruLens!

 from trulens.core import Provider